A manufactured home park tenancy agreement needs to be in writing to be valid.

 Many different structures — including manufactured homes not built to code or structures that aren’t typically considered to be manufactured homes — could fall under this definition.
 In deciding whether a structure is a manufactured home, an arbitrator will look at all of the surrounding circumstances.

-– Marjorie, Delta, BC
+– Marjorie, Surrey, BC

 In BC, there’s a law that applies specifically to manufactured home park tenancies.
 Under this law, manufactured home owners who rent a site in a manufactured home park have certain legal rights.